 Rogers World Elite Mastercard Cash Back Rewards Structure

-The Rogers World Elite Mastercard gives cardholders some of the best cash back rewards rates available for a no-fee card—for both foreign and domestic purchases.
+The Rogers World Elite Mastercard gives cardholders some of the best cash back rewards rates available for a no-fee card—for both USD and domestic purchases.
 Cardholders receive:

-- 4% unlimited cash back rewards on foreign spending
+- 3% unlimited cash back rewards on purchases made in U.S. dollars

-While it does charge a forex fee of 2.5%, the fee is offset (and then some) by the cash back rewards rate of 4% on purchases made in a foreign currency.
-Certainly, the Rogers World Elite Mastercard will provide competition for popular no foreign transaction fee cards like the Home Trust Preferred Visa, which has no annual fee but only offers a uniform 1% cash back on all purchases.
-For some, it may also outshine Scotiabank’s recently launched Passport Visa Infinite card, which has no foreign transaction fees and great perks but comes with an annual fee of $139.
+While it does charge a forex fee of 2.5%, the fee is offset (and then some) by the cash back rewards rate of 3% on purchases made in U.S. dollars.
+Certainly, the Rogers World Elite Mastercard will provide competition for popular no foreign transaction fee cards like the Home Trust Preferred Visa, which has no annual fee but only offers a uniform 1% cash back on eligible purchases.
+For some, it may also outshine Scotiabank’s Passport Visa Infinite card, which has no foreign transaction fees and great perks but comes with an annual fee of $139.